Dans-labs/dariah/docs/Components.md

 such as [ListFilter](#listfilter).

 It can be instructed to navigate to a specific item.
-This is used when the id of the item to navigate to is contained in the url.
+This is used when the id of the item to navigate to is contained in the URL.

 The `eId` prop is the one that contains the item to navigate to.